-- Student must have a bachelor's degree from California Baptist University. - Student must be enrolled in a minimum of 5 units and meet the following admission schedule:
+Student must be enrolled in a minimum of 5 units and meet the following admission schedule:

-Fall: Application submitted by May 15 Enrolled by June 15 Spring: Application submitted by November 1 Enrolled by December 1 Summer: Application submitted by March 1 Enrolled by April 1
+Fall: Application submitted by May 15 Enrolled by June 15 Enrolled by December 1

+- Summer: Application submitted by March 1

+- Enrolled by April 1

-• The Grant is not available for the following programs:
+- The Grant is not available for the following programs:

-Architecture

-Athletic Training

-Entry-Level Nursing

-Pre-Nursing

-Physician Assistant Studies

-Speech Language Pathology

-Online Programs

-Doctoral Level Programs
+Entry-Level Nursing Pre-Nursing Physician Assistant Studies Speech Language Pathology Doctoral Level Programs

-- Students meeting the eligibility criteria will be awarded \$500 \$3000 based upon academic merit, financial need, and the graduate program selected. - Grants will be awarded approximately two weeks after the enrollment deadline. - The award will be split equally between the student's first two semesters of enrollment, unless initially awarded during the summer semester, in which case the entire grant is awarded. - Student must be enrolled in consecutive semesters. - Student must enroll in at least 5 units for the semester.

-- The Lancer Loyalty Graduate School Grant cannot be combined with any other institutional aid. - This is a one-time grant towards the completion of the first graduate degree.
+- Students meeting the eligibility criteria will be awarded \$500 \$3000 based upon academic merit, financial need, and the graduate program selected. - Grants will be awarded approximately two weeks after the enrollment deadline. - The award will be split equally between the student's first two semesters of enrollment, unless initially awarded during the summer semester, in which case the entire grant is awarded. - Student must be enrolled in consecutive semesters. - Student must enroll in at least 5 units for the semester. - The Lancer Loyalty Graduate School Grant cannot be combined with any other institutional aid. - This is a one-time grant towards the completion of the first graduate degree.